 Christa earned a Bachelor of Science in Design (Architecture) from the University of Nebraska, College of Architecture in 2001, and a Master of Architecture from Columbia University’s Graduate School of Architecture, Planning and Preservation in 2004.
 Following completion of her Masters Degree, Christa joined DBOX.
 In addition to project work, she co-teaches DBOX's Visual Representation course at Cornell University's College of Architecture, Art and Planning.

-Leah White is a Creative Director in DBOX’s New York Studio.
-High-profile projects she has worked on include 432 Park Avenue, One Hundred East Fifty Third by Foster + Partners, 160 Leroy by Ian Schrager, and New York by Gehry in New York, LUMINA in San Francisco, and Wardman Tower in Washington, D.C.
+Leah White is a Partner & Digital Director of DBOX Digital (DBXD) which specializes in online marketing and interactive applications in support DBOX’s broader brand marketing campaigns.
+High profile projects she has worked on during her eleven year tenure, include 432 Park Avenue, One Hundred East Fifty Third by Foster + Partners, 160 Leroy by Ian Schrager, and New York by Gehry in New York, LUMINA in San Francisco, and Wardman Tower in Washington, D.C.
 Leah earned a Bachelor of Architecture from Cornell University; her areas of expertise include illustration, architectural design, detailing and representation.

 Prior to joining DBOX’s New York studio in 2006, she held various positions in the design field, including in restaurant design, production design for television and film, and furniture and lighting design and construction.
 During this time, she was a staff designer for the Discovery Channel series 'Garage Takeover' with responsibility for art direction, visualization, lighting, and furniture design.
 From 2003 – 2005, she was an adjunct professor of architectural design at The Catholic University of America, and since 2011, she has co-taught DBOX's Visual Representation course at Cornell's Architecture, Art and Planning campus in New York City.
 Outside of work, Leah is a frequent visiting critic for design reviews at Pratt Institute and Parsons School of Design.